scottjbarr/gobooksapp/README.md

 A play Go web app using Mysql and config file parsing, JSON serialization.

-This app was put together from various nice pieces from various places.
+This app was put together from various nice pieces from a number of posts and docs I found.

 ## Setup